Cookie consent management tool by TermsFeed Backcountry Skiing & Winter Camping in Abisko | Nature Travels

 • Dinner on Day 1/Day 7 and breakfast on Day 2/Day 8 are in the restaurant at Abisko Turiststation.

 • During the tour, the group will cook and eat together.
 Lunch is taken outside.
-As dehydrated camping foods are used during the tour and cooking facilities are very simple/shared, common dietary requirements such as vegetarian, etc, can normally be accommodated, but opportunities to accommodate more restrictive diets (such as gluten-free, vegan, particular allergies) may be limited.
+As dehydrated camping foods are used during the tour and cooking facilities are very simple/shared, common dietary requirements such as vegetarian, vegan, etc, can normally be accommodated, but opportunities to accommodate more restrictive diets (such as gluten-free, particular allergies) may be limited.
 Please advise any dietary needs in advance and contact us to discuss your requirements.

 Equipment: